+Draft – Suggestions for Update of the ICC Tax & SDGs Position Paper

 Introduction

 The International Chamber of Commerce (ICC), as the world business organization, works to promote open, rules-based multi-lateral trade and investment, sustainable economic growth, responsible business conduct and a global approach to regulation.
 ICC supports business’ contribution to peace, prosperity and inclusive growth.
 In the area of taxation, ICC seeks to promote transparent and non-discriminatory treatment of foreign investments and earnings that eliminates tax obstacles to cross-border trade and investment.

 ICC is an indispensable partner of intergovernmental organisations and international stakeholders in leveraging business engagement for a more sustainable world.
+ICC has also a key role as focal point business and industry at UNFCC, representing the business community views and insights.
 In 2015 the United Nations (UN) General Assembly adopted the 2030 Agenda for Sustainable Development and the 17 UN Sustainable Development Goals (SDGs), calling on all countries to improve the lives of people everywhere.
 A core aim of the SDGs is to eradicate poverty in all its forms and dimensions, recognizing that it is the greatest global challenge and is an indispensable requirement of sustainable development.
 Improving economic growth is a necessary driver to achieving this goal.
 ICC’s mission to promote a system of open, cross-border exchange for the benefit of society as a whole underlines the integral role that international business plays in fostering growth and development.

+In occasion to the UN Summit of the Future (22-23 September 2024) and the 4th International Conference on Financing for Development, it becomes more relevant than ever to update the 2017 ICC Tax & SDGs Position Paper.

+During the Summit of the Future discussions will take place on how nations can collaborate more effectively to create favorable conditions for the smooth implementation of the 2030 Agenda for Sutainable Development.
+While during the 4th International Conference on Financing for Development in 2025, impulse will be on the mobilization of all policies and resources for development with the aim of implementing policies and raising the necessary financial resources to achieve the 2030 Agenda and its Sustainable Development Goals at the global level.

+However, to get the fulfilment of the SDGs back on track by 2030, government spending alone will not be enough.
+Thus, there is also a need for the optimization of tax systems that can incentivize private sector investments to advance sustainability and the UN SDGs.
+This could be done through promoting green taxes and other taxation mechanisms such as R&D incentives, indirect taxes, VAT, and carbon pricing.
+It is also central to ensure that investments in sustainability are always considered deductable business expenses and governments must also ensure that tax systems are robust, transparent, well-functioning and not open for misuse.

 This ICC paper will address how effective tax policy can facilitate economic growth, and in doing so, support the UN SDGs.
 The paper will highlight measures that would support trade growth and outline the potential risk areas that exist.
+By examining specific taxation measures and incentives, the paper aims to provide insights into how the private sector can actively contribute to the realization of these global sustainability objectives.

 ICC policy approaches in support of SDG principles